wrshf7/HapSelect-Docs/docs/getting-started.md

-    popSize = 10,                       #parameter to aid optimization - higher uses more memory and each iteration is slower, but leads to faster convergence maxiter = 300,                      #max number of iterations run = 150,                          #max number of iterations of no change before termination pmutation = 0.2,                    #probability of swapping one idividual randomly in a population each iteration - aids in parameter space exploration pcrossover = 0.8,                   #probability of exchanging members between two populations in each iteration - aids in parameter space exploration maximize = TRUE,                    #if TRUE, maximize potential GEBV, if FALSE, minimize monitor = TRUE,                     #if TRUE, print out optimisation statisitcs each iteration strategy = "no_selfing"             #"no_selfing" does not allow selfing in optimisation (i.e., two distinct parents per block) whereas "selfing" does allow the same parent to be utilized twice per block
+    popSize = 10,                       #parameter to aid optimization - higher uses more memory and each iteration is slower, but leads to faster convergence maxiter = 300,                      #max number of iterations run = 150,                          #max number of iterations of no change before termination pmutation = 0.6,                    #probability of swapping one idividual randomly in a population each iteration - aids in parameter space exploration pcrossover = 0.6,                   #probability of exchanging members between two populations in each iteration - aids in parameter space exploration maximize = TRUE,                    #if TRUE, maximise potential GEBV, if FALSE, minimise monitor = TRUE,                     #if TRUE, print out optimisation statisitcs each iteration strategy = "no_selfing"             #"no_selfing" does not allow selfing in optimisation (i.e., two distinct parents per block) whereas "selfing" does allow the same parent to be utilized twice per block
 )